What is WHMCS? Beginners Guide - Run Web Hosting Business

 - Unlimited clients 39.95 $ per month

-Considering the size of the market and the problems this software solves, I think that prices are affordable.
-Especially in the order of magnitude of hosting providers that have high running costs.
+Considering the size of the market and the problems this software solves, prices were reasonable.
+Especially for hosting providers that have high running costs.

-The very fact that the license can't cost you more than 39.95 $ is a big plus as it allows to run a successful business safe from high fees.
-Just to be clear, it has nothing to do with PayPal fees.
+The very fact that the license can't cost you more than 39.95 $ was a big plus as it allowed to run a successful business safe from high fees.
+Just to be clear, it had nothing to do with PayPal fees.

 Based on my experience small providers make 24.000 euro per year but the vast majority are well above 60.000 euro.
 That said, there is a considerable amount of companies that make hundreds of thousands of euro if not millions (don't ask me anything ).

 Price-wise, understanding corporate structure is important.
-WebPros resemples a monopoly and over the years used its dominance to increase prices for both Plesk and cPanel.
-In this context, WHMCS prices have been left unchanged (cross your fingers).
+WebPros resembles a monopoly and over the years used its dominance to increase prices for both Plesk and cPanel.
+I guess 2021 was the right time to milk WHMCS customers.

-If like me you are the lucky owner of a owned license, support & upgrades is the only recurring cost.
+If like me you were the lucky owner of an owned license, support & upgrades was the only recurring cost (59.95 $ on a 6 month basis).
 Bear in mind that WHMCS no longer sells owned one-time licenses.
-Moreover they can no longer be traded.
+Moreover they can't be traded.